Report: Internet meme showing Trump shooting media, political opponents shown at president's resort

 The Times said it obtained the video from an unnamed person who attended the conference and took a video of the clip on his phone.

-In an emailed statement to NBC News Monday, a spokesperson for American Priority said, "It has come to our attention that an unauthorized video was shown in a side room at #AMPFest19," referring to the hashtag for the event.
+In an emailed statement Monday to NBC News, a spokesperson for American Priority said, "It has come to our attention that an unauthorized video was shown in a side room at #AMPFest19," referring to the hashtag for the event.

 "This video was not approved, seen, or sanctioned by the #AMPFest19 organizers," the spokesperson said.
 "The organizers of #AMPFest19 were not even aware of the video until they were contacted by the New York Times."

-The spokesperson said they found it "shocking" that the Times report didn't mention any of the "sanctioned events" including a panel conversation "literally condemning political violence while claiming to be upset over a meme that was not sanctioned, shown on stage, or approved."
+It is "shocking," the spokesperson added, that the Times report didn't mention any of the "sanctioned events," including a panel conversation "literally condemning political violence while claiming to be upset over a meme that was not sanctioned, shown on stage, or approved."

 "#AMPFest19 always has and always will condemn political violence," the statement added.

-A spokesman for Trump’s campaign told NBC News that they were not aware of the video.
+A spokesman for Trump's campaign, Tim Murtaugh, told NBC News that they were unaware of the video.

-“That video was not produced by the campaign, and we do not condone violence,” said communications director, Tim Murtaugh.
+"That video was not produced by the campaign, and we do not condone violence," Murtaugh said.

+White House press secretary Stephanie Grisham tweeted Monday that Trump "has not yet seen the video" and "will see it shortly."

+Grisham added that "based upon everything he has heard, he strongly condemns this video."

-CNN later filed a lawsuit against the Trump administration for revoking Acosta's press credentials, that mentioned a number of derogatory tweets and comments made by Trump about CNN.
+A lawsuit CNN filed against the Trump administration for revoking Acosta's press credentials mentioned a number of derogatory tweets and comments made by Trump about the network.
 The suit noted that Trump retweeted "a video depicting him tackling and punching a man with a CNN logo superimposed on his face, adding the comments '#FraudNewsCNN' and '#FNN.'"

-In the wake of the New York Times report Sunday, CNN released a statement saying, “Sadly, this is not the first time that supports of the president have promoted violence against media in a video they apparently find entertaining - but it is by far and away the worst.
-The images depicted are vile and horrific.”
+In the wake of the Times report Sunday, CNN released a statement saying, "Sadly, this is not the first time that supporters of the president have promoted violence against media in a video they apparently find entertaining — but it is by far and away the worst.
+The images depicted are vile and horrific."

-The video has prompted a strong response from other organizations and news makers.
+The video has prompted a strong response from other organizations and news outlets.

-The White House Correspondents' Association (WHCA) released a statement Sunday, saying it was “horrified” by the video.
+The White House Correspondents' Association released a statement Sunday that it was "horrified" by the video.

-“All Americans should condemn this depiction of violence directed toward journalists and the president’s political opponents,” WHCA's President Jonathan Karl said in the statement.
+"All Americans should condemn this depiction of violence directed toward journalists and the president's political opponents," the association's president, Jonathan Karl, said.

+The widow of a reporter who was one of the five people massacred last year at the Capital Gazette in Annapolis, Maryland, also condemned the video.

+"My husband was targeted as a journalist and killed doing what he loved — reporting the news and keeping his community informed," said Andrea Chamblee, who is now a volunteer with the grassroots anti-gun violence group Moms Demand Action.
+"Videos like the one shown at a political event for President Trump are not only offensive, but dangerous to the safety of my husband's fellow news media colleagues."

+"It's disgusting that this kind of video would be used for political gain," Chamblee added.

-Former Texas Rep. and Democratic presidential hopeful Beto O'Rourke tweeted about the video, saying: “At a conference of Trump supporters, they played a video of our president murdering journalists in a church.
-Last year, a Trump supporter sent bombs to CNN — and a shooter entered a church yesterday.
-This video isn’t funny.
-It will get people killed.”
+Former Texas Rep. and Democratic presidential hopeful Beto O'Rourke tweeted about the video, saying that "last year, a Trump supporter sent bombs to CNN — and a shooter entered a church yesterday.
+This video isn't funny.
+It will get people killed."

 On Saturday, two people were shot and injured when a gunman opened fire during a wedding ceremony at a church in Pelham, New Hampshire.